nozzenx/nozzenx.github.io/_projects/kingdom-project/index.md

 ---
 layout: post
-title: 3D Door and Robot Arm Animation
+title: Kingdom Destiny Of Babylon
-description:  This project is my final project for the '3D Animation for Games' course in the 2nd year of the Digital Game Design Department at İstinye University.
-A mine cart passes through a relatively complex gate, and a robotic arm picks up the carried basket and places it next to the other baskets.
-It was completed on January 15, 2025.
+description:  This project was developed as the final assignment for the "Game Design Studio 2" course in the 2nd year of the Digital Game Design Department at Istinye University.
+It is a reinterpretation and complete remake of an existing game, created with a new perspective.

+The project was completed by a team of three members (two designers and one programmer) over a period of two weeks.
+Inspired by the Kingdom game series, it was developed as if it were a DLC for Kingdom: Two Crowns, strictly for educational purposes.
+There is absolutely no intention of making any profit from this project.

+The game was built from scratch using the Unity game engine.
+Due to the short development time, it may contain some bugs, but it is fully playable.

+You can find the official game here: Kingdom: https://store.steampowered.com/app/701160/Kingdom_Two_Crowns/

 skills:
-  - 3D Modelling
-  - 3D Animation
+  - Unity
-  - Maya
+  - C#

-main-image: /DoorAndRobotArmAnimationBirdeye.png
+main-image: /kingdom-main.jpg
 ---

 ---